RKPinata/foam/ashes-of-crimson/language/worldbuilders_guide.md

 ### 4.1 Glossary Additions (Suggested)

-_Internal note (lexicon design): When no suitable Djamonkel root or compound can be formed from existing material, new **root words** may be coined directly from Germanic or Norse sources, then lightly adapted to Djamonkel phonology and stress patterns._
+_Internal note (lexicon design): When no suitable Lothama Djamon root or compound can be formed from existing material, new **root words** may be coined directly from Germanic or Norse sources, then lightly adapted to Lothama Djamon phonology and stress patterns._